Praqma/GodotDevOps/docs/BlogPost.md

 ## Is it worth it? <a name="worth"></a>

-Before we dip into technical details, we wanted to share if and how learning all of this was worth it.

 We had heard of many of the practices (version control, task management, Test Driven Development, etc.), but we didn't understand of the payoffs of using them:

 - Why spend so much time organizing and refining tasks when you can jump straight to coding?